minvws/nl-covid19-coronacheck-website/_questions-in-app/en/5-4-ik-heb-geen-digid-smartphone-of-computer-met-printer.md

   - 3g
 ---
 Don't have a DigiD, smartphone or computer with a printer?
 In some cases, you can have your paper coronavirus pass sent to your home.
-Please call the CoronaCheck helpdesk on {{ site.data.links.phone-action[page.lang] }} and ask about the possibilities.
+Please call the CoronaCheck helpdesk on {{ site.data.links.phone-helpdesk[page.lang] }} and ask about the possibilities.